Engineering, Technology

 Gauge Rings

-These are open mouthed tools which are attached at the end of the electric wireline service.
+These are open mouthed tools which are attached at the end of the slickline string.
 A gauge ring is made up of steel or any other metal and has proper inner and outer diameter.
-It is used to check the dimensional capability of different tools to perform specific functions accurately.
+It is used to check the internal diameter (drift) of tubing or casing to ensure tools can pass through without obstruction.
 Digital drift or caliper tools are also used in advanced operations.

 Bridge Plugs

-These are the drillable plugs which are placed down the well bore with the help of wireline.
-It is used for pumping pressure operations, multi zone isolation of a well, and multi zone stimulation of a wellbore.
-It doesn’t cause any damage to casing of the well and is easy to use.
+These are drillable plugs which are placed down the well bore with the help of wireline.
+They are used for pumping pressure operations, multi zone isolation of a well, and multi zone stimulation of a wellbore.
+When properly set, they are designed to avoid damaging the casing and are easy to use.

 Dump Bailer

 This is a wireline tool used to apply or place cement slurry or other similar material inside the wellbore.
-This is the best tool to use to fill cracks in the well wall.
+It is commonly used for placing cement, chemicals, or sand in targeted zones of the well.
 It is available in many sizes; select the one according to the shape and dimension of the wellbore.
 When you attach a dump bailer with wireline ensure all its connections are tight to prevent leakage.
 Chemical or resin-based bailers are also commonly used for similar purposes.

 Sand Line Cutter

 If the tool gets stuck inside the wellbore then with the help of the cutter tool it can be released by cutting the length of wireline.
 Attach the cutter to the end of wireline and then drop it down on the top of the cable with the stuck tool.
-The tool cuts by rotating around its axis.
+Different types of cutters are used, including mechanical cutters and chemical cutters, depending on the situation.
 This tool only cuts the cable without causing any damage to casing or any other equipment in the well.
 It is typically used with slickline and may require fishing equipment for retrieval, rather than being automatically retrievable, as not all versions retrieve themselves.

 Blanking Plugs

-This is used to pressurize the chamber beneath it.
-It allows fluid to pass through it when running in the well.
+This tool is used to block or isolate sections of the wellbore.
+It is designed to prevent fluid flow once set in place.
 The plug cannot be pulled up as long as the pressures above and below it are different.
-Thus, it also equalizes the pressure in the wellbore.
+Pressure equalization is typically achieved using an equalizing prong or valve before retrieval.
 Use the correct equalizing prong when removing wireline mechanical plugs and wait until the plug is completely equalized before you start to retrieve it.
 These plugs are important for temporary isolation and require careful pressure control.

 Things to Consider While Using Wireline Tools

-Wireline services and mechanical tools can be invaluable when drilling and maintaining wellbores, making wireline engineering essential for safe and effective operations.
-Newer technologies like digital slickline and fiber optic wireline are also becoming more common for improved real-time monitoring and precision.
+Wireline services and mechanical tools can be invaluable when drilling, evaluating, and maintaining wellbores, making wireline engineering essential for safe and effective operations.

 Conclusion